-- The publication of pupils' results in National Curriculum assessments at the end of each Key Stage.
-The information must be made available to the school's governing body and the Secretary of State and must be published in the school prospectus/Website and annual report to the governing body. - 2.
-The assessment of pupils in the National Curriculum tests at the end of key stages and Y1 phonics.
-At the end of key stage one in English and Mathematics.
-At Key stage 2 in
+1. The publication of pupils' results in National Curriculum assessments at the end of each Key Stage.
+The information must be made available to the school's governing body and the Secretary of State and must be published in the school prospectus/Website and annual report to the governing body.

-- Mathematics, and English, including Spelling, Punctuation and Grammar.
-At both stages, a teacher assessment must be made in English, Mathematics and Science. - 3.
-In EYFS each child is assessed against 6 main areas of learning to include 17 ELG(Early Learning Goals) - 4.
+- 2. The assessment of pupils in the National Curriculum tests: - end of key stage one English and Maths - Y1 phonic screening - end of key stage 2 in Mathematics, and English, including Spelling, Punctuation and Grammar. - at both stages, a teacher assessment must be made in English, Mathematics and Science. - Y4 multiplication tables check - 3.
+In EYFS each child is assessed against 7 main areas of learning to include 17 ELG (Early Learning Goals) - 4.
 Written reports annually to parents including information on pupil progress in all subjects and activities as part of the school curriculum.